interkosmos/fortran-ncurses/README.md

 ## Compatibility

+* All character strings passed to the interfaces have to be null-terminated with `c_null_char`.
 * The ncurses macros `COLOR_PAIR`, `COLOR_PAIRS`, `COLORS`, `COLS`, `LINES` and `PAIR_NUMBER` are bound through functions of the same name.